Writers in Residence

 Sarah Ward is the author of four contemporary crime novels set in the Derbyshire Peak District where she lives, and two gothic historical thrillers published as Rhiannon Ward.
 She's also written Doctor Who audio dramas, and her articles and short stories have appeared in The Guardian, Sunday Express Magazine, Metro, and other print and online publications.
 Sarah began her career in the public sector before moving to Athens, Greece to teach English as a Foreign Language.

 Sarah is passionate about helping people write clearly and has taught in schools, prisons, libraries and at festivals.
 She strongly believes that anyone can learn the basics of good writing and is looking forward to helping students at the University of Sheffield.
 Whether you’re struggling with essay planning or have problems with a specific aspect of writing, Sarah is here to help.
-She’s available for face-to-face and online sessions on Mondays and Tuesdays.
+She’s available for face-to-face and online sessions on Thursday.